Focus on well-being

 - Get advice to navigate financial challenges from Financial Advising.

-Ideas for healthy coping during times of uncertainty
+Ideas for healthy coping during challenging times

 - Establish meaningful connections.
 Shift from texting to voice or video calling to feel more connected to others.